-The instructions in this booklet apply to the Bausch & Lomb® SofLens® Multi-Focal (polymacon) Visibility Tinted Contact Lenses.
+The instructions in this booklet apply to the Bausch & Lomb SofLens® Toric (alphafilcon A) Visibility Tinted Contact Lenses, when prescribed in a Frequent/Planned Replacement or Disposable Program.
 If you have received or are considering another brand of contact lenses, do not use this booklet.
 Ask your eye care professional for the patient booklet or instructions that apply to your brand or type of contact lenses.
-For Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lenses, it is essential to your safety that you read and understand the information and instructions in this booklet, and have your eye care professional answer any questions, both before and after you receive contact lenses.
+For Bausch & Lomb SofLens Toric (alphafilcon A) Visibility Tinted Contact Lenses, it is essential to your safety that you read and understand the information and instructions in this booklet, and have your eye care professional answer any questions, both before and after you receive contact lenses.

 Wearing contact lenses is different from wearing eyeglasses.
 Because they are worn directly on your eyes, contact lenses affect the way in which your eyes function.
 These effects tend to increase with the length of time that the lenses remain on your eyes between removals.
-Although the great majority of people successfully wear contact lenses without problems, before you decide whether to begin or to continue wearing contact lenses for daily wear or continuous wear, you should discuss with your eye care professional the effects of contact lenses on your eyes and the risks associated with wearing contact lenses, which are greater with continuous wear contact lens use.
+Although the great majority of people successfully wear contact lenses without problems, before you decide whether to begin or to continue wearing contact lenses for daily wear or extended wear, you should discuss with your eye care professional the effects of contact lenses on your eyes and the risks associated with wearing contact lenses, which are greater with extended wear contact lens use.
 You also should read the sections of this booklet entitled "Warnings," "Adverse Reactions," "Precautions," and "Wearing Restrictions and Indications."
 Ask your eye care professional to explain anything that you do not understand, including any additional restrictions which may be given to you by your eye care professional.

-You also need to remember that soft contact. lenses, including those covered by this booklet. are made of a type of plastic that absorbs liquids, vapors, and small particles, and, for some people, may collect deposits from your natural eye fluids.
-Therefore, you should strictly follow the instructions contained in the sections of this booklet entitled "Personal Cleanliness and Lens Handling," as well as the written information leaflets accompanying the lens care products that you buy and any other instructions given to you by your eye care professional.
+You also need to remember that soft contact lenses, including those covered by this booklet, are made of a type of plastic that absorbs liquids, vapors, and small particles, and, for some people, may collect deposits from your natural eye fluids.
+Therefore, you should strictly follow the instructions contained in the sections of this booklet entitled "Personal Cleanliness" and "Lens Handling", as well as the written information leaflets accompanying the lens care products that you buy and any other instructions given to you by your eye care professional.
 Any failure to follow these instructions and the wearing restrictions will increase the chances of contamination, damage to the lenses, or a build-up of deposits on the lenses, which can lead to serious, sight-threatening eye infections and injuries.

-Adherence to your prescribed wearing schedule and replacement schedule, and regular check-up visits to your eye care professional are also necessary for the proper and safe use of contact lenses.

-It is important to not wear your lenses longer than recommended by your eye care professional since doing so increases the risk of adverse effects.
+Adherence to your prescribed wearing and replacement schedule, and regular check-up visits to your eye care professional are also necessary for the proper and safe use of contact lenses.
+It is important not to wear your lenses longer than recommended by your eye care professional since doing so increases the risk of adverse events.

 Spaces are provided in the back of this booklet for you to record your personal wearing schedule and schedule of follow-up visits.
 Soft contact lenses generally are comfortable from the beginning.

-Therefore, be sure to follow the wearing schedule prescribed for you, and do not wear your lenses for longer periods than your prescribed wearing schedule simply because they remain comfortable and you are not experiencing a problem.
+Therefore, be sure to follow the wearing schedule prescribed for you, and do not overwear your lenses simply because they remain comfortable and you are not experiencing a problem.
 Only your eye care professional, through a professional examination, can determine how your eyes are reacting to the contact lenses and whether there are any early signs of possible problems.

 If problems or symptoms should occur, immediately remove your lenses and follow the steps described in the section of this booklet entitled "Warnings" and "Adverse Reactions."
-(Refer to "Glossary of Medical Terms" for description of medical terms used in this booklet).
 Prompt attention to problems is essential and may require immediate professional care.